lhoestq/hfjobs/docs/quickstart.md

 | `a10g-small`  | NVIDIA A10G     | 24 GB      | Medium training jobs                 |
 | `a10g-large`  | NVIDIA A10G     | 24 GB      | Larger batch sizes                   |
 | `a100-large`  | NVIDIA A100     | 80 GB      | Large model training                 |

+You can find the full list of available flavours in the [Hub Docs](https://huggingface.co/docs/hub/spaces-gpus#hardware-specs)

 ## Environment Variables and Secrets